DNA (Trapt album)

-DNA is the sixth studio album by American rock band Trapt, released on August 19, 2016 through The End Records.
+DNA is the sixth studio album by American rock band Trapt, released on August 19, 2016, through the band's own label, Crash Collide, alongside ADA and The End Records.
 It is the only Trapt album to feature Ty Fury on guitar, as well as the last to have Dylan Howard on drums.

 Background

 In 2014, the band launched an Indiegogo campaign for the album, with a $50k goal.
-Its goal was met two weeks early, and by that point, the band had began writing the album.
+Its goal was met two weeks early, and by that point, the band had begun writing the album.
 Frontman Chris Taylor Brown said about the writing progress: "We had some good music and this and that, a few lyrical ideas.
 But really the bulk of the music was written in March and April of 2015 and then the lyrics poured out right around March, April, May, June.
 We started recording it in July [2015], and we were still recording new songs for it even [in early 2016].
 So we were writing, it took about a year, I think."
 The band had recorded and produced the album themselves, with bassist Pete Charell allowing them to record at his own studio, The Omen Room, in California.

 Brown has said the album is mainly about unity vs. division.
-When asked about the single, "Human (Like the Rest of Us)", he stated: "I see a lot of division in America.
+When asked about the single, "Human (Like the Rest of Us)," he stated: "I see a lot of division in America.
 That's what a lot of the themes are in DNA.
 Just a lot of division.
 Our motto of this country is "United We Stand, Divided We Fall."
 That's so true but if we continue to splinter into different groups based on race, religion, sexual orientation.
 We will never unite and make each other better, it's just not going to happen."
 Brown has also stated "This album is really about the fans and all the amazing insight I was able to put into the lyrics for DNA, by asking them so many deep questions and discussing so many controversial topics through our Facebook page for the year and a half we were writing and recording DNA."